Christian school: Conservative Evangelical

+Adventist

 According to the Seventh-day Adventist Church, the largest Protestant school system in the world is the Seventh-day Adventist educational system.
 The Seventh-day Adventist Church has a total of 6,709 educational institutions operating in over 100 countries around the world with over 1.2 million students worldwide.
 The North American Division Office of Education oversees 1,049 schools with 65,000 students in the United States, Canada, and Bermuda.